notweerdmonk/ReverseEngineering/EZ_crackme/README.md

 EZ crackme
 ==========

-This is very easy crackme.
+This a is very easy crackme.

 Running the binary without arguments results in a crash due to segmentation fault.
 Using any string as argument prints "Wrong".